 - Chromium Nitride (CrN)

 - Aluminium Chromium Nitride (AlCrN – a.k.a.
 AlCRONA).

 - Diamond Like Carbon (DLC) – super low friction, high hardness coating is available

 The above can also be supplied in Duplex format for applications requiring higher surface loading and improved fatigue life.

 What does PVD offer?

-PVD is a line-of-sight process, fully computer controlled and performed in a complex coating system made by the world leaders in PVD Coating.
-The advantages of high precision, high hardness, exceptionally thin coatings performed at medium range temperatures means these coatings can be applied to a broad range of materials and applications and outperforming other processes in their niche.
+PVD is a line-of-sight process, fully computer controlled and performed in a complex coating system, made by the world leaders in PVD Coating.
+The advantages of PVD performed at medium temperatures mean these coatings can be applied to a broad range of materials and applications.

 - High adhesion strength